webpack/webpack.js.org/content/guides/hmr-react.md

 The basic assumption here is that your JavaScript entry is located at `./src/index.js` and that you're using CSS Modules for your styling.

-Please see the comments inline that explain each portion of the config.
-The main areas to look are the `devServer` key and the `entry` key.
-The `HotModuleReplacementPlugin` is also necessary to include in the `plugins` array.
+Please refer to inline comments within the file for config setting explanation.
+The main areas to look are the `devServer` and `entry` keys.
+The `HotModuleReplacementPlugin` in the `plugins` array is necessary for HMR functionality.

 There are two modules included here for the purposes of this guide: